VGPU-Community-Drivers/vGPU-Unlock-patcher/README.md

 **_Support:_** [Join VGPU-Unlock discord for Support](https://discord.com/invite/5rQsSV3Byq)

+This repository contains a submodule, so please clone this project recursively, i.e. using `git clone --recursive` command.

 ## Usage

 1. download original vgpu kvm `.run` files as available in a grid package `.zip` release, use the version matching the name of chosen branch of this project (the latest one is recommended)